-Let us bow before God in humiliation, and in that humiliation confess before Him the state of the whole Church.
+Let us bow before God in humility, and in that humility confess before Him the state of the whole Church.
 No words can tell the sad state of the Church of Christ on earth.
 I wish I had words to speak what I sometimes feel about it.
 Just think of the Christians around you.
 I do not speak of nominal Christians, or of professing Christians, but I speak of hundreds and thousands of honest, earnest Christians who are not living a life in the power of God or to His glory.
-So little power, so little devotion or consecration to God, so little conception of the truth that a Christian is a man utterly surrendered to God's will!
+So little power, so little devotion or consecration to God, so little perception of the truth that a Christian is a man utterly surrendered to God's will!
 Oh, we want to confess the sins of God's people around us, and to humble ourselves.

-We are members of that sickly body. and the sickliness of the body will hinder us, and break us down, unless we come to God, and in confession separate ourselves from partnership with worldliness, with coldness towards each other, unless we give up ourselves to be entirely and wholly for God.
+We are members of that sickly body.
+The sickliness of the body will hinder us and break us down, unless we come to God.
+We must, in confession, separate ourselves from partnership with worldliness, with coldness toward each other.
+We must give ourselves up to be entirely and wholly for God.

-How much Christian work is being done in the spirit of the flesh, and in the power of self!
-How much work, day by day, in which human energy-our will and our thoughts about the work-is continually manifested, and in which there is but little of waiting upon God, and upon the power of the Holy Ghost!
-Let us make confession.
-But as we confess the state of the Church and the feebleness and sinfulness of work for God among us, let us come back to ourselves.
+How much Christian work is being done in the spirit of the flesh and in the power of self!
+How much work, day by day, in which human energy-our will and our thoughts about the work-is continually manifested, and in which there is little waiting upon God and upon the power of the Holy Spirit!
+Let us make a confession.
+But as we confess the state of the Church, and the feebleness and sinfulness of work for God among us, let us come back to ourselves.
 Who is there who truly longs to be delivered from the power of the self-life, who truly acknowledges that it is the power of self and the flesh, and who is willing to cast all at the feet of Christ?
 There is deliverance.

 I heard of one who had been an earnest Christian, and who spoke about the "cruel" thought of separation and death.
 But you do not think that, do you?
 What are we to think of separation and death?
-This:-Death was the path to glory for Christ.
+This-death was the path to glory for Christ.
 For the joy set before Him He endured the cross.
 The cross was the birthplace of His everlasting glory.
 Do you love Christ?
-Do you long to be in Christ, and not like Him?
-Let death be to you the most desirable thing on earth; death to self, and fellowship with Christ.
+Do you long to be in Christ, and yet not like Him?
+Let death be to you the most desirable thing on earthdeath to self, and fellowship with Christ.
 Separation-do you think it a hard thing to be called to be entirely free from the world, and by that separation to be united to God and His love, by separation to become prepared for living and walking with God every day?
-Surely one ought to say:

-"Anything to bring me to separation, to death, for a life of full fellowship with God and Christ."
+Surely one ought to say: "Anything to bring me to separation, to death, for a life of full fellowship with God and Christ."

-Oh! come and cast this self-life and flesh-life at the feet of Jesus.
+Come and cast this self-life and flesh-life at the feet of Jesus.
 Then trust Him.
-Do not worry yourselves with trying to understand all about it, but come in the living faith that Christ will come into you with the power of His death and the power of His life; and then the Holy Spirit will bring the whole Christ-Christ crucified and Christ risen and living in glory-into your heart.
+Do not worry yourselves with trying to understand all about it, but come in the living faith that Christ will come into you with the power of His death and the power of His life.
+Then the Holy Spirit will bring the whole Christ-Christ crucified and risen and living in glory-into your heart. と言語ができることがある。これは、これは、これには、これには、これには、これには、これには、これには、これ

-"THE FRUIT OF THE SPIRIT IS LOVE."
+"THE FRUIT OF THE SPIRIT IS LOVE"